The top 25% most active Twitter users produce 97% of all tweets, while most of us just lurk

-You’ve probably heard that social media is an echo chamber, but recent studies from Pew Research Center give a whole new meaning to the phrase: It turns out the loudest voices on the platform are lonelier out there than you might think.
+You’ve probably heard that social media is an echo chamber, but recent studies from Pew Research Center give a whole new meaning to the phrase: It turns out that the loudest voices on the platform are lonelier out there than you might think.

 According to Pew, about a quarter of U.S. adults—roughly 65 million people—use Twitter for myriad purposes: to stay in touch on news, sports, politics, and celebrity gossip.
-But of those 65 million users, it seems the vast majority are simply lurking.
-Pew’s analysis suggests a staggering 97% of tweet volume comes from the top 25% most active tweeters; meanwhile, the rest of the 75% altogether produce just 3% of the tweets in existence.
+But of those 65 million users, the vast majority are simply lurking.
+Pew’s analysis suggests that a staggering 97% of tweet volume comes from the top 25% most active tweeters; meanwhile, the rest of the 75% altogether produce just 3% of the tweets in existence.

 That may come as no surprise—it’s a familiar trend on social media that a relatively small share of super-active users create most of the posts.
 But for the absolute-most-frequent tweeters, things get even lonelier, because few people are even acknowledging the library of content they’re publishing.
 Posts from this group “receive little engagement from other users in the form of likes or retweets,” read Pew’s report.
-“Despite producing 65 tweets of any type [original, retweet, or reply] per month on average during the period under observation, U.S. adults in the top 25% of users based on tweet volume received an average of just 37 likes and one retweet per month.”
+“Despite producing 65 tweets of any type [original, retweet, or reply] per month on average during the period under observation, U.S. adults in the top 25% of users based on tweet volume received an average of just 37 likes and 1 retweet per month.”

 The strangeness of shouting into the void has diverse effects on social media users.
 The most prolific tweeters are more likely than others to say that the website has strengthened their politics in the past year, and are also twice as likely to say they’ve experienced harassment or abusive behavior on the platform.
 However, they’re also less likely to view the “overall tone or civility of discussions” as a major problem—which, as Pew Data Labs director Aaron Smith told MarketWatch, suggests they may let more borderline troubling behaviors roll off their back.
 “They will tell you they’re mostly there to speak their own minds,” Smith said.